 The authors would like to acknowledge the special contributions of Shane Cline, MD and Michael Krentz, MD for their excellent work on prior editions of this chapter.

 Oral hairy leukoplakia (OHL) is a disease of the lingual squamous epithelium caused by the Epstein-Barr virus.
 OHL generally affects the lateral portion of the tongue, although the floor of the mouth, palate, or buccal mucosa may also be involved.
-The lesions are described as white corrugated plaques that, unlike Candida, cannot be scraped from the surface to ...
+The lesions are described as white corrugated plaques that, unlike Candida, cannot be scraped from the surface to which ...